TinyikoS/TinyikoS/README.md

 ---

-### 🌸 About Me
+### About Me

-Hi there!
-I'm **Tinyiko Siwele**, a Bachelor of Computing student with a love for all things tech and design.
-I'm **eager to learn**, grow, and challenge myself in every step of my journey.
-I enjoy building things that are not only smart but also visually engaging.
-My journey is driven by creativity, curiosity, and a love for blending logic with art.
+I'm Tinyiko Siwele, a Bachelor of Computing student at Belgium Campus with a strong foundation and passion in programming and problem-solving.
+I'm a software engineer who thrives on creativity and innovation.
+Beyond coding, my interests lean towards art and design, which fuels my curiosity in UX/UI design and game design.

+### My Toolbox

+- **Languages & Skills:** `C#` · `HTML/CSS` · `SQL`· `JavaScript` · `Java`
+- **Strengths:** Problem-solving · Creativity · Team Collaboration

 ---

-### 🛠️ My Toolbox

-- 👩‍💻 **Languages & Skills:** `C#` · `HTML` · `SQL`
-- 🧠 **Strengths:** Problem-solving · Creativity · Attention to Detail
-- 💖 **Passions:**
-  - 🎮 Game Design
-  - 🌐 Web Design

----

-### 🌼 Favorite Verse

-> 🌟 **"Rejoice always." – 1 Thessalonians 5:16** 🌟

----

 <p align="center">
-  ☁️ Thanks for stopping by!
-Let's build beautiful things together 💕
+  🌟 **"Rejoice always." – 1 Thessalonians 5:16** 🌟
 </p>